ARTICLES

 Assorted local fish sashimi (for 3 people, from 1,300 yen)

-The blackboard shows the day's recommended menu (prices on the board are from April 2026, at the time of the interview).
+The blackboard features the day's recommended menu (prices on the board are from the time of interview in April 2026).

-Fried local fish with homemade tartar sauce (500 yen)
+Local fish fry with homemade tartar sauce (500 yen)

 Komatsuna and halibut with citrus soy sauce (600 yen)

-Daily otoshi appetizer (500 yen).
-Today's was "Fresh Fish Namero" (minced fish tartare).
+Daily otoshi (appetizer) (500 yen).
+On this day, it was "Fresh Fish Namero (minced fish tartare)."

 The drink menu centers on wine and sake sourced from Suzukiya Saketen in Kamakura, Kanagawa Prefecture.
-Rather than keeping a standard lineup, they flexibly stock various options, offering a different experience with each visit.
+Rather than sticking to a standard lineup, they flexibly stock various options depending on the season, offering a different kind of enjoyment with each visit.

-There's also a rich selection of non-alcoholic drinks, including intriguing options like adzuki bean tea and craft cola.
+There's also a rich selection of non-alcoholic beverages, including an intriguing lineup of adzuki bean tea and craft cola.
 It's a place where both drinkers and non-drinkers can enjoy the unique encounters of the day through food and conversation.

 Glasses start from 800 yen.
-Over 10 varieties are always available.
+There are always over 10 varieties available.

 Harboring a desire to train